finagle29/DBSP_DRP/paper/paper.md

 # Acknowledgements

-MSR acknowledges funding from the Schmidt Academy of Software Engineering, which is supported by the generosity of Eric and Wendy Schmidt by recommendation of the Schmidt Futures program.
+M.S.M.-S. acknowledges funding from the Schmidt Academy of Software Engineering, which is supported by the generosity of Eric and Wendy Schmidt by recommendation of the Schmidt Futures program.